2 Simple Ways to Teach Your Child Personal Accountability and Stop the Blame Game

-I was able to see two mindsets that we all use as mental crutches that hold us back greatly in life.
-If we can teach our children how to identify these mindsets and equally how to resist them – it’ll truly change their life.
-And like I said, this isn’t just for the kiddos – it’s for us too!
+Then one morning, I believe God answered my desperate prayer for wisdom.
+I was able to see clearly two mindsets that we all use as mental crutches that hold us back a whole lot in life.
+If we can teach our children how to identify these mindsets and equally how to resist them – it’ll truly change their lives.

-Basically, when we make a mistake of any kind and it’s brought to our attention by ourselves or someone else; we typically respond to that correction with one of two mindsets:
+When we make a mistake of any kind and it’s brought to our attention by ourselves or someone else; we typically respond to that correction with one of two mindsets: